DiseaseNeuroGenomics/PsychADxD/7_trajectory/README.md

 ### Step 4 - Train model and run inference
 python train.py
 Model will be trained on all train/test splits.
 Model inference (e.g. predicted Braak and dementia scores, cell index) will be saved in lightning_logs/version_X/test_results_epX.pkl after each epoch.

+### Step 5 - Create AnnData structure with model predictions
+In the example below, we will create the AnnData structure by averaging predictions created after the 4th and 5th epoch (keep in mind 0-indexing in Python).
+The model predictions are usually saved in the lightning_logs directory, where the results of each split number are saved in the subdirectory version_XX.
+We will normalize gene counts and apply the log1p transform.

+import process_data
+mr = process_data.ModelResults(
+    data_fn=[Gene data filename, .dat],
+    meta_fn = [Metadata data filename, .pkl],
+    include_analysis_only=True,
+    normalize_gene_counts=True,
+    log_gene_counts=True,
+    add_gene_scores=True,
+)